stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - Night Fae with Dreamweaver or Niya (Note: As Sire uses abilities that require movement management players may benefit from having access to {{ site.data.spell.soulshape }} ).

 **Recommended Legendaries:**
-- {{ site.data.legendary.windspeaker }}
+- {{ site.data.expansion_feature.sl.legendary.windspeaker }}
-- {{ site.data.legendary.dre }} (Note: this is mostly relevant in P2 of the encounter, where multiple targets are available to help funnel damage into the one most relevant at the time!
+- {{ site.data.expansion_feature.sl.legendary.dre }} (Note: this is mostly relevant in P2 of the encounter, where multiple targets are available to help funnel damage into the one most relevant at the time!
 In other phases due to the lack of sustained targets, it will fall behind on average).

 **Damage:**

 Phase 1:
 - Pool Maelstrom for {{ site.data.nathria.echo_of_sin }} adds as needed.
 If talented, hold {{ site.data.talent.stormkeeper }} only if add damage is a problem.
-- Use {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed when targeted by {{ site.data.nathria.feeding_time }} ({{ site.data.nathria.night_hunter }} on Heroic/Mythic).
+- Use {{ site.data.talent.swg }} or instant casts as needed when targeted by {{ site.data.nathria.feeding_time }} ({{ site.data.nathria.night_hunter }} on Heroic/Mythic).
 - Use {{ site.data.spell.ghost_wolf }} before the Intermission begins to nullify the movement reduction (Note: this means Shamans do not need to soak cleaves in P1)

 Intermission: